 If someone has 30 years of experience over you, it doesn’t make them insulated from feedback.
 As we previously highlighted, ALL engineers make mistakes.
 It doesn’t matter how many letters you have after your name, or if you have a head full of white hair.

 So, if you spot a mistake, speak up.
 Because you’re an engineer, and it’s your responsibility.
-You’re hired to improve a company, and you have ethical principles of engineering to follow.
+You’re hired to benefit a company, and you have the engineering code of ethics to follow.

-Now, when you do spot a mistake and go discuss it with the designer, take some type of proof with you.
-This will simplify your discussion.
-For example, mark up a calculation mistake with supporting facts.
+Now, when you do spot a mistake, go discuss it with the designer with supporting proof.
+For example, mark up a calculation mistake.